Maggi-Log22/Projekt-Rechenzentrum/README.md

 ## Files
 - K-Means_All.py – implementation of the K-Means clustering
 - GMM_All.py – implementation of the Gaussian Mixture Model
+- VorverarbeitungSubject1.py – preprocessing and feature extraction of subject 1
-- preprocessing.py – preprocessing and feature extraction
+- VorverarbeitungAllSubjects.py – preprocessing and feature extraction of subjects 1-20
+- MittelwertVerlaufAllSubjects.py - preprocessing of subjects 1-20
 - model_comparison.py – comparison of clustering results